r0bt0t/r0bt0t/README.md

 ## Hey I'm **Rob** 👋

 ### I'm just starting out but am working hard to improve my skills and am always interested to hear from others about what they're up to
-Currently working to put together a portfolio site so check back for a link to that soon(ish)
+I'm working to put together a portfolio site so check back for a link to that soon(ish)

 <details>
   <summary> Languages I currently work most comfortably with </summary>